15 White Birds You Must See – Identification & Facts!

 • Habitat: Gardens, forests, sanctuaries worldwide.

-• Displays stunning courtship dances.
+• Features: Long, elegant tail feathers, Lacks pigmentation, unlike standard peafowl, Displays stunning courtship dances.

 • Diet: Seeds, insects, fruits, reptiles.